Did you miss the registration renewal deadline?Read about reinstatement here.

-As an RN in Manitoba, you are expected to meet the nursing practice expectations.
-These are expected and achievable levels of registered nursing practice and are approved by the College’s council.
+RNs in Manitoba are expected to meet the nursing practice expectations.
+Whether you are an RN, RN(AP), or RN(NP), these are expected and achievable levels of registered nursing practice and are approved by the College’s council.

 The College has the legislated authority through the RHPA to establish practice expectations in order to protect the public.
 These expectations are approved by our council and describe how an RN is to practise, at a minimum.
 It’s your responsibility to understand these standards and be accountable to apply them to your own nursing practice, regardless of your role or setting.